12 apostles names catholic

 “Christian tradition has long held that Jesus was not married, even though no reliable historical evidence exists to support that claim,” King said in a press release.

-You might be interested: New york city catholic church
+You might be interested: Saints of catholic church

 Who were brothers of disciples?